evacuate/.github/SECURITY.md

 We will investigate all legitimate reports and do our best to quickly fix the problem.

-Email contact@evacuate.jp to disclose any security vulnerabilities.
+Email contact@evacuate.io to disclose any security vulnerabilities.